 Find the Best Games

-There are thousands of virtual reality games to check out on your new VR headset.
-Before you start going crazy spending money, do a little research and find out what you want to play first.
+There are thousands of virtual reality games on your new VR headset.
+Before you start going crazy spending money, research and find out what you want to play first.
 The Most Popular sections on Steam or Oculus are good places to start looking for games you’ll enjoy.
 We also have a bunch of guides on our website to help you out:

 - Best VR multiplayer games